al-caughey/Google-Meet-Attendance/README.md

-# NB - The Google Meet Attendance extension has been purchased by another organization and I am no longer involved with the project... sorry, I am not allowed to discuss the details any further than that.
+# Update from Al...
+The Google Meet Attendance extension has been purchased by another organization and I am no longer involved with the project... sorry, I am not allowed to discuss the details any further than that.
 Support questions should now be sent to support@meet-attendance.com.

-Rest assured it was not an easy decision and I truly appreciate all of the support I was given while I was maintaining the code.
+Rest assured it was _*not*_ an easy decision and I truly appreciate all of the support I was given while I was maintaining the code.
 I have told the new owners/developers about the issues in version 1.5.

 # Introduction and acknowledgements